 - 1. Implement emergency drills and exercises in town facilities and schools and increase coordination between schools and Derry BEM. - 2.
-Prohibit construction in the floodplain during review & permitting processes. - 3.
-Implement a public awareness program for emergency management and hazard mitigation. - 4.
+Continue to prohibit construction in the floodplain during review & permitting processes. - 3.
+Continue to implement a public awareness program for emergency management and hazard mitigation. - 4.
 Encourage locating underground utilities for redevelopment. - 5.
-Participate and comply with the NFIP and consider participation in the CRS. - Purchase / lease emergency vehicles and equipment to update and expand existing supply. - 7.
+Continue to participate and comply with the NFIP and consider participation in the CRS. - 6.
+Continue to purchase / lease emergency vehicles and equipment to update and expand existing supply. - 7.
 Improve drainage structures at Folsom and N. High Street as well as Tsienneto Rd. and NH Rt.
 102. - 8.
-Implement culvert analysis for inventory and condition assessment. - 9.
-Implement a culvert maintenance system. - 10.
+Continue to implement culvert analysis for inventory and condition assessment. - 9.
+Continue to implement a culvert maintenance system. - 10.
 Identify funding source for an additional portable generator that can be used in emergencies. - 11.
 Continue maintenance program for detention/retention ponds. - 12.
-Encourage property owners to elevate structures in the floodplain, especially insured and repetitive loss properties. - 13.
-Encourage Conservation Commission to become active in acquiring flood-prone properties.
+Continue to encourage property owners to elevate structures in the floodplain, especially insured and repetitive loss properties.

-- 14. Pursue funding for the upgrade of the DPW Radio system for compatibility with FD and PD. - 15.
+- 13. Encourage Conservation Commission to become active in acquiring flood-prone properties. - 14.
+Continue to pursue funding for the upgrade of the DPW Radio system for compatibility with FD and PD. - 15.
 Test and develop staffing plan for Pinkerton Academy Emergency Shelter Ops - 16.
 Continue current plan to control the potential for waterborne illnesses from standing water; disseminate hazard information. - 17.
 Install visual river gauges at known points of repetitive floods. - 18.
 Implement public outreach campaign to property owners along flood-prone areas. - 19.
-Coordinate with Eversource Utilities in pruning tree limbs around powerlines. - 20.
+Increase coordination with Eversource Utilities in pruning tree limbs around powerlines. - 20.
 Promote installation of underground powerlines and utilities. - 21.
 Implement procedures identified in town's damage assessment report and EOP to determine extent and impact of natural disasters on people and property. - 22.
 Improve community surveillance capabilities and implement safeguards to reduce the spread of disease in the event of an epidemic. - 23.
 Ensure town maintains an adequate supply of PPE for potential disease/virus outbreaks. - 24.
 Maintain mosquito control and public education program in Town to monitor for EEE and West Nile Virus - 25.
-Monitor for PFAS and arsenic in town water supplies in coordination with NHDES. - 26.
+Continue monitoring for PFAS and arsenic in town water supplies in coordination with NHDES. - 26.
 Provide training opportunities to municipal staff on cyber security and threats. - 27.
-Provide trainings and active shooter drills in schools and municipal buildings. - 28.
+Continue providing trainings and active shooter drills in schools and municipal buildings. - 28.
 Maintain coordination with regional hazmat team in monitoring potential terror or violence threats. - 29.
-Identify and remove hazardous trees in the Right of Way - 30.
-Pursue GIS data for utility infrastructure such as electric poles/circuits in Town - 31.
-Complete update of Telecom Overlay ordinance - 32.
+Continue to identify and remove hazardous trees in the Right of Way - 30.
+Continue to pursue GIS data for utility infrastructure such as electric poles/circuits in Town - 31.
+Complete update Telecom Overlay ordinance - 32.
 Increase and improve sanitation and disinfecting capabilities in schools and town facilities during outbreaks and peak transmission seasons. - 33.
-Maintain current snow removal equipment and upgrade as needed to cope with snow emergencies.
+Continue to maintain current snow removal equipment and upgrade as needed to cope with snow emergencies.